kylerwsbm/snarkyinvoice-lol/README.md

 ## Future Enhancements

-- Hook up the “Send by Email” button using [EmailJS](https://www.emailjs.com/) or a similar service so you can email the invoice directly.
+- **Richer sharing options** – The current share button sends a simple text representation of the invoice.
+A future version could generate an image of the invoice (using a library like `html2canvas`) and include it as an attachment when sharing.
-- Integrate [Stripe](https://stripe.com/) to accept real payments—just make sure your friends are good sports!
+- **Payment integration** – When we’re ready to get serious, integrate [Stripe](https://stripe.com/) to accept real payments—just make sure your friends are good sports!
-- Persist invoice history so you can keep tabs on all your petty billing.
+- **Persistence** – Save invoice history in local storage or a database so you can keep tabs on all your petty billing.
-- Replace the CDN‑loaded React with a proper bundler like Vite once package registry access is available.
+- **Build tools** – Replace the CDN‑loaded React with a proper bundler like Vite once package registry access is available.

 ## Disclaimer